HTML Entities Encoder/DecoderHTML Entities Encoder/Decoder API

 https://api.apiverve.com/v1/htmlentities

-Here are examples of how to call the HTML Entities Encoder/Decoder API in different programming languages:
+How to call the HTML Entities Encoder/Decoder API in different programming languages.

 cURL Request